yangbai90/MiniCode/README.md

 # MiniCode
-Several mini code for fast implementation of some numerical problems
+Several mini codes for fast implementation of some numerical problems